 Cut types tell Origin where to place the cutter in reference to your design.
 Cut type is assigned either in your design file (see here) or ontool.
 To change the cut type of a cut path, go to Cut mode, move your reticule over the cut path and tap the cut type button on the left.

-The current design's cut type is Outside as indicated in the menu.
-The cut type for this design is saved so that it can be easily retrieved if you come back to a project months later.
+In the example below, the cut type is Outside, as indicated in the menu.
+The cut type for this path is saved so that it can be easily retrieved if you come back to a project months later.

 In an outside cut, Origin places the cutter on the outside of the design.
-If we created a 1"x1" rectangle in Design mode, an Outside cut would create a 1"x1" square.
+If we create a 1" x 1" square in Design mode, an Outside cut would create a 1" x 1" square.

-In an inside cut, Origin places the cutter on the inside of the design.
-If we created a 1"x1" rectangle in Design mode, and used a 1/4" bit, an Inside cut would create a .5" x .5" square.
+In an Inside cut, Origin places the cutter on the inside of the design.
+If we created a 1" x 1" rectangle in Design mode and used a 1/4" cutter, an Inside cut would create a .5" x .5" square.

-Using Pocket, Origin acts like a traditional router so you can hog the material out of the inside of an object.
+In a Pocket cut, Origin acts like a traditional router so you can hog the material out of the inside of an object.
 However, Origin uses its smarts to keep you from cutting outside the bounds, and as always, will retract if you do.
-Note that Auto will not work in this mode.
+Note that Auto Mode will not work in this cut type.

-With an On Line cut, Origin places the center of the cutter over the center of the line.
-Engraving a path is a common use for an on line cut, or any other time when the diameter of the cutter is small.
-Note that offsets do not work in On Line mode.
+With an On Line cut, Origin places the center of the cutter over the center of the cut path.
+Engraving is a common use for an On Line cut.
+Note that offsets are not an option when making an On Line cut.